 Turbidity tests conducted 3 times daily at the dredge site and the outfall pipe insuring the Nephelometric Turbidity Unit (NTU) didn’t exceed the 29 NTU threshold above the background reading.
 Weir boards had to be maintained to achieve best water quality returning into the channel.
 Much of dredged material was liquid mud.

 Fusing and deploying 29,000’ of pipeline, demobilizing and deploying 27,000’ at the Northern Area

 Hurricane Irma and weather.
 Upon arrival, Hurricane Irma forced the dredge, vessels and equipment to seek safe harbor in the St. John’s river, delaying startup for 1 week.

 Despite the challenges, Southwind Construction and all personnel involved completed the Projects ahead of the scheduled deadline with no accidents to personnel or property.
-Good working relations were maintained throughout the Project with FIND and Taylor Engineering, managing the Project.
+Good working relations were maintained throughout the Project with USACE, managing the Project.
 Southwind Construction received excellent recommendations.

 TITAN provided a Quality Control Manager and SSHO to the project.